giacomomarchioro/pysvgsamplescollection/README.md

 # and the masks
 mycollection.save_masks_svg()
 ```
-The result is shwon at the top of the page.
+The result is shwon at the top of the page, right cliking on it you can use `open image in a new tab` to explore the sample collection with mouse over tooltips.
 The mask can be used for facilitating the creation of the samples.
 For instance you can place a mask for covering the region of your samples that you don't have to treat or coat.

 ### Read and query the .svg file